taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00-advanced-redux.md

 }
 ~~~~~~~~

-If you recall the Redux in React chapter, there you passed the todos from the `TodoApp` component down to the whole component tree.
+If you recall the Redux in React chapter, there you passed the list of todos from the `TodoList` component, because it is a connected component, down to the whole component tree.
 How would you solve this with the normalized state from above?

-You can try to solve the question on your own.
-Open up the Todo application in your Redux Playground and use the normalized state from above as initial state.
-You would have to adapt the reducer to handle the normalized state structure though.
-If you don't come up with a solution, which is fine, you can keep reading to get to know about the solution.

-Assuming that the reducer would store the state in a normalized immutable data structure, you would only pass the list of todd ids to your `TodoList` component.
-Because this component manages the list and not the entities itself, it makes perfect sense that it only gets the lsit with references to the entitirs.
+Assuming that the reducer would store the state in a normalized immutable data structure, you would only pass the list of todo `ids` to your `TodoList` component.
+Because this component manages the list and not the entities itself, it makes perfect sense that it only gets the list with references to the entities.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~